progleic/prog2425_setup/README.md

 Installation of this environment is out-of-scope for this course, but MSYS provides an [easy-to-use installer](https://www.msys2.org/).

 **Warning**: The flags `-fsanitize=address` and `-fsanitize=undefined` do not work with the default C++ compilers of MinGW, you will have errors similar to `cannot find -lasan` and `cannot find -lubsan`.
-To solve these errors, remove those flags from the `CMakeLists.txt` file.

 If you want to keep those flags in a MinGW build environment, you have to use a special version of the compiler `clang` (another open-source C++ compiler), `g++` will not work.
-To install the `clang64` version in MinGW use the command `pacman -S mingw-w64-clang-x86_64-clang`.
+To install the `clang64` version in MinGW use the command `pacman -S mingw-w64-clang-x86_64-clang` inside a MinGW shell.
 When compiling (or generating the build files with CMake), make sure that the executable that is used is `/clang64/bin/clang`.
 The default executable `/mingw64/bin/clang` will not support the sanitization flags.

 #### MacOS